MahmOudEMaM1/Spam-or-Ham-Detection/README.md

-# Spam-or-Ham-Detection Using BERT
+# 📨 Flask Spam Classifier with BERT

+## Objective
-This project is a Flask web application that uses a pre-trained BERT model to classify text messages as "spam" or "ham" (non-spam).
-It takes user input through a web form, processes the text using the BERT tokenizer, and then uses a fine-tuned BERT model for sequence classification to predict whether the message is spam or not.
-The model was trained and saved as bert_spam_classifier.pt.
+Develop a Flask web application that classifies text messages as "spam" or "ham" using a pre-trained BERT model.

+## Tools
+- **Flask**: Web framework for handling HTTP requests and rendering templates.
+- **BERT (Transformers)**: For sequence classification (spam detection).
+- **PyTorch**: For loading and running the pre-trained BERT model.
+- **HTML/JavaScript**: For rendering the web interface and handling form submissions.

-- Key Features:
+## Key Features
+- **Spam Detection**: Classifies user-submitted text as either "spam" or "ham" using a pre-trained BERT model.
+- **User-Friendly Interface**: Simple form-based interface for submitting text for classification.
+- **Real-Time Predictions**: Provides instant feedback on whether the input message is spam or not.

-- Uses a BERT-based model for high-quality text classification.
+- **Pre-Trained Model**: Uses the `bert-base-uncased` model with fine-tuning for spam detection.

-- Simple web interface to input messages and get predictions.
-- Built with Flask and PyTorch.
+---